fmd123/Coding-Journal/README.md

 11/18/17 Hurrah!
 An entire week off to do as I please...although I still have to make Thanksgiving happen.
 Yup, I'm Emotional Laborer in Chief.

 11/24/17  Meh...
 I did not get as much done as I wanted to!
 But that's the way it is during a holiday.
-I've resolved that when I'm in a situation that I'm being interrupted that I'll just work on reviewing basics like html, css and javascript.
-Stuff that it doesn't matter if I have to set it aside for a bit.
-I did my first run thru' of react router unit.
-I'll go over it again tomorrow but for now I'm done.
+I decided I need to fit my tasks to my energy level and/or the situation.
+E.g., If I'm in a situation where I know I'm going to be interrupted then I should focus on review no matter how much I want to learn new material.

+I went through react router section.
+Pretty cool.
+Doesn't look too hard.
+Definitely cleaner looking than express.

+Tomorrow is Thanksgiving #2 so I'll have a lot on my plate.
+My goal: get through at least 80% of React Fundamentals course.
+Tonight I'm going to do some review of JavaScript.